section-engineering-education/engineering-education/content/articles/page-transitions-in-react-using-framer-motion/index.md

 Before we proceed further, let's delete some boilerplate files like `App.css`, `App.test.js`, `Index.css`, `reportWebvitals.js`, `setupWebVitals.js`.

-Locate `App.js` file which under the `src` folder and edit it as shown in the image:
+Locate `App.js` file under the `src` folder and edit it as shown in the image:

 ![app.js](/engineering-education/page-transition-in-react-using-framer-motion/app.png)

 Then, we change the directory to the app.
 Now, we install the packages that we’ll be using in this tutorial.

-The packages that we are going to install are: `react-router-dom` and `framer-motion`.
+The packages that we are going to install are `react-router-dom` and `framer-motion`.

 To navigate across the pages, we'll use the `react-router-dom`: